ecofriendly homestead

 Come spring, you’ll be able to add some compost and plant into the ground - far less work than tilling the soil!

-14. collect rainwater during the winter to store and use during the growing season
+14. Collect rainwater during the winter to store and use during the growing season

 In many climates, autumn and winter provide ample precipitation that can be captured and stored for later use.
 A water catchment system off of a roof or other appropriate structure that syncs up with a rain barrel can help save on water costs and build resiliency into your growing season.